AndrasKovacs/pny1-assignment/DepTC.md

 instance Foo n       where foo = "B"
 ```

 In an open context with `n :: Nat`, instance resolution may give us a dictionary with type `Foo (n + 0)`, but we can coerce that to `Foo n` using the proof that `(n + 0) :~: n`.
 The coerced dictionary is inequal to the dictionary resulting from resolving `Foo n`.
 For this reason, Haskell prohibits type families (which are like functions on the type level) in instance heads.

+Note that we don't need instance heads to be *propositionally inequal*, we only need their equality to be internally unprovable.
+For example, in Agda and Martin-Löf type theory, propositional equality of `Bool` and `Fin 2` (the two-element finite type) can't be proven *or disproven*, but this is enough for class coherence.

 ##### 4.2.
 Preserving coherence